Microservant/FLICKER-PRACTICE/README.md

 gist.el depends on a number of other modules, that you'll need to install, either manually or by way of Emacs package manager

 * tabulated-list.el
+  built-in for emacs 24.
+If you're using emacs 23, you can find a backport here: https://github.com/sigma/tabulated-list.el
+* gh.el